Who are the people behind the scenes?

 MANAGER, NEWCOMER INTRODUCTION TO CLASSES ONLINE

 Born in Wuhan, China, Olivia has obtained her Bachelor of Arts in English Education, her master's degree of English Language and Literature, and is a PhD candidate in Comparative Literature and World Literature.
 She has a wide range of experience in a variety of academic settings, including serving as a translator/interpreter and International Education Counselor in the International Affairs Office of the Hubei Provincial Department of Education; acting as head English instructor with Wuhan Textile University; Deputy Dean of USQ-SCNU Accounting College at the University of Southern Queensland in Australia, and Dean of the International Education College at Hubei University of Science and Arts.
 Olivia came to Canada in 2008 through her role as China Representative at the International Education Centre in Medicine Hat College, Medicine Hat, Alberta.
-She joined CIES in 2012 as the Drop In ESL and Volunteer Programs Manager, becoming LINC Manager in 2014.
-Olivia currently serves as our Employment Support Program Manager, using her passion for education to help newcomers prepare for and excel in their Canadian work experience.
+She joined TIES in 2012 as the Drop In ESL and Volunteer Programs Manager, becoming LINC Manager in 2014, and Employment Support Manager in 2016.
+Olivia currently serves as our NICO Manager, using her passion for education to help newcomers prepare for and excel in their Canadian work experience and training.

 MANAGER, FACILITY & OPERATIONS

 Cliff was born in Calgary, where he graduated from SAIT with a diploma in Computer Technology.
 His career has required him to travel the globe extensively, setting up joint ventures and constructing manufacturing plants, and with over 25 years of progressive facilities and project management experience he brings a number of unique skills to enhance security, building services and maintenance for the Society's physical assets.
-Cliff joined the Calgary Immigrant Educational Society in December of 2016, and currently holds the position of Facility and Operations Manager.
+Cliff joined TIES in December of 2016, and currently holds the position of Facility and Operations Manager.